STUCKFIX

 Replace the switch if damaged

-Replace the switch if damagedIf the switch shows signs of burning or melting, remove the wires and install a new switch of the same type and rating.
-Reattach wires and reassemble.
+Replace the switch if damagedIf the switch body shows burn marks or feels brittle, install a new switch of the same type.
+Connect wires exactly as before.

 autorenew4.
 If That Doesn't Work